nkmr-jp/zl/README.md

 ### FileOutput
 - The optimal setting for a production environment.
-- Especially suitable for on-premises environments.
+- It is especially suitable for command line tool development.
 - Support logfile rotation.

 ### ConsoleAndFileOutput